Switzerland is involved in technical cooperation with Armenia and in efforts to help resolve the conflicts in the South Caucasus region.

 Cultural relations between the two countries have developed significantly in recent years.
 A number of events have taken place during the 'Settimana della lingua italiana' (Italian language week), Francophonie Week and German Language Days.

 At the end of 2018, there were 26 Swiss citizens living in Armenia according to statistics on the Swiss abroad.
 More Swiss tourists are now visiting Armenia, with numbers up by more than 17% in 2018.

 History of bilateral relations

-Switzerland provided humanitarian assistance to Armenia following the devastating earthquake in 1988 when the country was still part of the Soviet Union.
+Switzerland provided humanitarian aid to Armenia following the devastating earthquake in 1988 when the country was still part of the Soviet Union.

-Switzerland recognised Armenia as an independent state on 23 December 1991.
+Switzerland recognised the independence of Armenia on 23 December 1991.
 The two countries have maintained diplomatic relations since 30 April 1992.
 The Armenian ambassador was accredited to Switzerland in 2002.

-Switzerland opened an embassy in Yerevan in 2011.
-Until then, the Swiss ambassador in Tbilisi had also been accredited to Armenia.
+In 2011, Switzerland opened an embassy in Yerevan.
+Prior to that date, the Swiss ambassador in Tbilisi was concurrently accredited to Armenia.

-The number of Swiss nationals living in Armenia remains small.
-By contrast, the Armenian community in Switzerland is relatively large: between 4,000 and 6,000 people of Armenian origin live in Switzerland.
+There are still only a small number of Swiss nationals living in Armenia.
+The Armenian community in Switzerland, in contrast, is relatively large: between 4,000 and 6,000 persons with Armenian roots are living in Switzerland.